klauspost/asmfmt/README.md

 go get -u github.com/klauspost/asmfmt/cmd/goreturns/...
 ```

+Note that these require Go 1.5 due to changes in import paths.

 To test if the modified version is used, use `goimports -help`, and the output should look like this:

 ```